sandialabs/slycat/docs/manual/CCAModelVis.rst

 CCA Model Visualization
 -----------------------

-As shown in Figure 23, visualization of a CCA model consists of three linked views, each providing a different level of abstraction.
+As shown below, visualization of a CCA model consists of three linked views, each providing a different level of abstraction.
 The most abstract level is the *Correlation View*, where each column displays the structure coefficients for one of the canonical components.
 The scatterplot in the *Simulation View* shows how well each individual run is described by the correlations found in the ensemble overall.
 The least abstract view is the *Variable Table*, which provides the raw data